KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_trio_method.md

 - sovereignty
 - conscious communication

-These are the exact qualities your book is cultivating.

-This chapter belongs near the end of the book, after the chapters on:
-- inner work
-- shadow integration
-- coherence
-- water as memory and clarity
-- the role of intention

-This is because TRIO is a practice, a tool the reader can now finally apply after understanding the whole cosmology of your work.

-It is the moment where the theory becomes lived reality.
+It is the moment where theory becomes lived reality.

 TRIO is how a reader becomes:
 - freer